gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS Key Context:

-: DTLS Key context includes key material (record payload key, sequence number protection key, and initilization vector (IV)) for sending and receiving, replay window for receiving, and last used sequence number for sending.
+: DTLS key context includes key material (record payload key, sequence number protection key, and initialization vector (IV)) for sending and receiving, replay window for receiving, and last used sequence number for sending.